June 2021 / INVESTMENT INSIGHTS

 Reorganization Plan Supports Holdings Related to Bankrupt Satellite Operator

-For example, our investment in a bankrupt satellite operator is a special situation.
+For example, our investment in a bankrupt satellite operator is a special situation that produced meaningful absolute returns during the first quarter of 2021.
 Our investment team has closely followed developments in this credit story for several years, and when the company filed for bankruptcy in May 2020, we saw a favorable risk/reward opportunity in the secured part of the capital structure—we only own the company’s secured bonds and loans—based on our fundamental view that the value of the core business is sufficient to cover the company’s secured debt.

 The various parts of the company’s capital structure rallied after the firm reached an agreement with some of its creditors and filed a financial reorganization plan that could significantly reduce debt and pay down secured bonds and loans upon exit from bankruptcy.
 This positions the company to potentially emerge from bankruptcy in the second half of 2021, although this could be extended due to the complex nature of the case.
 The longer the company stays in bankruptcy, the longer our position likely benefits.